JMMP-Group/CO_AMM7/BDY/README_build_open_boundaries.rst

 Process to build open boundary files from GLOSEA6 data.
 location: JASMIN

+This process generates the BDY files from within the pyNEMO directory tree.
+Specifically within the `inputs` directory of that repository.
+This folder contains the namelist and ncml files that need to be copied into the pyBDY inputs directory.
+These notes assume you are happy with this workflow.

 Because GLOSEA6 data are large we have an intermediate step to create a bigger-than-AMM-cut-out of daily files.
 The starting point here is access to these daily files and a domain configuration file for the cutout:

 ``ncdump -h mesh_mask_glosea6_amm15_subset.nc``